Hantex9/stargazers-viewer/README.md

 ### Prerequisites

-To run this application, you will need [NodeJS](https://nodejs.org/en/) and [Expo CLI](https://expo.dev/tools) installed on your computer
+To run this application locally, you will need [NodeJS](https://nodejs.org/en/) and [Expo CLI](https://expo.dev/tools) installed on your computer

 ### Installing